Bleeding, the main symptom, can be life threatening in newborns.

 A very low fat diet because vitamin K is best absorbed when eaten with some fat

-Disorders that impair fat absorption and that thus reduce the absorption of vitamin K (such as blockage of the bile ducts The liver produces bile, a greenish yellow, thick, sticky fluid.
+Disorders that impair fat absorption and that thus reduce the absorption of vitamin K (such as blockage of the bile ducts Overview of Gallbladder and Bile Duct Disorders The liver produces bile, a greenish yellow, thick, sticky fluid.
 Bile aids digestion by making cholesterol, fats, and fat-soluble vitamins easier to absorb from the intestine.
 Bile also helps... read more or cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more )

 Certain drugs, including antiseizure drugs, and some antibiotics